-Full List of Belt Brands Made in the USA
+Complete List of Belt Brands Made in the USA

 Colonel Littleton handcrafts all of their belts in their facility in Lynnville, Tennessee, a small town of just over 300 people.
 They have some traditional styles and more unique belts made from buffalo and alligator leather with cinch clamps and other closing mechanisms.

 Belted Cow’s needlepoint belt styles are as unique as their name (which has an interesting backstory), and they’ve been making some of the best belts out of their manufacturing facility in Maine since they started in 2004.
 Needlepoint belts have been a staple to casual, preppy fashion for decades, but it seems like everyone always has the same styles, and the materials really haven’t improved that much.
 Belted Cow has set out to change that narrative.
-Tabs on each belt are cut and stitched from full grain Latigo leather, and the stitching of the designs onto the cotton webbing below is very strong.
+Tabs on each belt are cut and stitched from full-grain Latigo leather, and the stitching of the designs onto the cotton webbing below is very strong.

 The O-ring is a popular cinching technique for several belts and creates a stylish look that works well for both men and women, and the Anchorage belt from SWEETTRADE is far and away one of the coolest options out there for this style.

-We spoke with the founder who said he loves making his belts in the USA because of the control he has over his raw materials.
+We spoke with the founder, who said he loves making his belts in the USA because of his control over his raw materials.
 “I know that my raw goods come from small independent companies that also do business here with a good work environment.
 It just so that it happens to be not that difficult and affordable (my opinion) to design/source/make my products in the U.S.” When we asked him what his customers love most about his belts, he pointed at the “aesthetic difference” and attention to detail – “don’t get lost by following the crowd,” he says.
 We think that’s pretty darn good advice.

-Range Leather Co. doesn’t offer a ton of belts, but the ones they do make are darn good.
+Range Leather Co. doesn’t offer a ton of belts, but the ones they make are darn good.
 Check out the Windom Belt – handcrafted from 8oz Horween Latigo leather.

 Waltzing Matilda USA makes timeless leather belts from Horween leather out of their workshop in Maine.
 They use recycled leather whenever possible and pretty much stick to traditional brown and black colors.